Operational Technology

 180m

-• Understand how Industrial Control Systems (ICS) and Operational Technology (OT) are implemented in various operational industries
+• Understand how Industrial Control Systems (ICS) and Operational Technology (OT) are implemented in various industries.

-• Learn how to identify various OT equipment withing process operations
+• Learn how to identify OT equipment within process operations.

 180m

-• Learn how different field controllers (RTU, IED, PAC, PLC) are different than a typical PC
+• Learn how field controllers (RTU, IED, PAC, PLC) are different than a typical PC.

 Day 1